 Quick Refreshment 10-30 seconds

-If all you want is to energize your system and feel the effects of a quick refreshment you should immerse for a short exposure of just 10-30 seconds.
+If your goal is to energize your system and feel the effects of a quick refreshment you should immerse for a very short exposure, just 10-30 seconds.
 This is plenty of time to shock the system and re-energize the mind and body.
 It will leave you feeling refreshed and fully awake.

 Muscle Recovery 1-3 minutes